-Undecided about Belgium for kids?
+Undecided about Belgium for your next family holiday?
 Think chocolate, waffles and Tin-Tin; outdoor adventure in historic Wallonia; and no long journeys anywhere.

 It’s one of the smallest countries in Europe, easy to explore by road or rail and just over an hour’s flight from the UK.
-So whether you visit for summer cycling and sailing in Ardennes or Bruges’ Christmas markets, Belgium’s made for family holidays.
+So whether you visit for summer cycling and sailing in Ardennes or Bruges’ Christmas markets, Belgium’s hospitality and accessibility is made for family holidays.

 Direct flights from London to Brussels take just over an hour.